-No exams will be administered to absent or otherwise compromised students for a grade after the established and scheduled assessment time.
-Exams for credit given to excused students after the rest of the class is given their exam are herein defined as makeup exams; no makeup exams are given in this course.
+No written exams will be administered to absent or otherwise compromised students for a grade after the established and scheduled assessment time.
+Written exams for credit given to excused students after the rest of the class is given their exam are herein defined as makeup exams; no written makeup exams are given in this course.

 Unpredicted absences due to medical emergencies are not covered under the above conflict exam policy.
 If the time and severity of the emergency is severe enough to make continuation in scholastic activity impossible for the rest of the term, a medical withdrawal is strongly advised.
 If the condition warranting the absence at a scheduled exam is unexpected, relatively minor, and can be recovered from in short order, the student must provide verifiable documentation of the medical emergency to Dr. Sumerlin within a timely fashion of the scheduled assessment date.
-The student is expected to makeup all work associated with the examination by completing the exam honestly under the instructions given with the exam without unauthorized assistance and then self assessing the performance using the published (on-line) exam solution.
-If proper verifiable documentation of the medical emergency and the worked and self-graded exam are presented and prove acceptable to Dr. Sumerlin at the time the student is ready to restart his/her academic pursuits, the instructor and student together decide to either: 1) allow the final exam score to count as the score for the missed exam or 2) begin the process for the request of a medical withdrawal from the course by the student.
-No makeup exams (as defined above) are ever given.
+If proper verifiable documentation of the medical emergency is acceptable to Dr. Sumerlin at the time the student is ready to restart his/her academic pursuits, the instructor and student together decide to either: 1) allow the Exam 4 score to count as the score for the missed exam (for Exams 1-3) or have an alternative oral exam that will take the place for a missing Exam 4 (Exam 4 only); or 3) begin the process for the request of a medical withdrawal from the course by the student.
+No written makeup exams (as defined above) are ever given.